 The University of Silicon Valley does not have dormitory facilities.
 The University utilizes local apartment complexes in which students are assigned to apartments with other students.
 Housing is for students who are enrolled in at least 12 credits per term.
 Alternatively, there are independent housing options available in the vicinity of the campus-but the University does not maintain relationships with these complexes and does not guarantee assistance to students in locating non-University-sponsored housing.
-Apartment complexes are within a five (5) mile radius and monthly rent ranges from \$2,400 to \$4,000 per month.
+Apartment complexes are within a five (5) mile radius.

-If you are interested participating in university housing, please contact the Dean of Students for more information.
+If you are interested in participating in university housing, please contact the Dean of Students and Director of University Housing for more information.
 The University assumes no responsibility to assist, or find housing for, students who are ineligible for or not interested in participating in university-sponsored housing.
 Students attending mid-sessions may obtain housing at the cost of a full term.